 Dr. Ngaile is interested in design and manufacturing, tribology in manufacturing, modeling and optimization of manufacturing processes, material characterization, and finite element analysis.
 Dr. Ngaile is developing new formulations of metal forming lubricants, and is studying how to tailor metal forming processes to minimize the quantity of toxic-rich lubricants needed in these processes.
 Also, he is studying the influence of ultrasonic vibration on microforming processes.

-- A novel hybrid heating method for elevated temperature mechanical testing of miniature specimens
+- A novel hybrid heating method for mechanical testing of miniature specimens at elevated temperature

 - Analytical modeling of hydrodynamic lubrication in a multiple-reduction drawing die

 - Lowrie, J., & Ngaile, G. (2017), Journal of Manufacturing Processes, 27, 291–303. https://doi.org/10.1016/J.JMAPRO.2017.05.003

 - Development of a Non-isothermal Forging Process for Hollow Axle Shafts